-Safety in leisure spaces

-Only one in nine girls and young women aged 12 to 21 (11%) say that they feel completely safe in leisure spaces.

-Hobbies and activities

-- Only 42% of respondents aged 17 to 21 take part in hobbies as much as they want to. - 26% of girls and young women living in areas of high deprivation say they never take part in sporting activities, compared to 19% of those living in areas of low deprivation. - One in four (25%) LGBTQ+ girls and young women say they take part in sport as much as they want to, compared with two in five (41%) girls and young women who do not identify as LGBTQ+.

-CHAPTER 8: PARTICIPATION

-Girls and young women told us that they want to take action themselves to make their community and world a better place.
+Safety in leisure spaces Only one in nine girls and young women aged 12 to 21 (11%) say that they feel completely safe in leisure spaces.
+Hobbies and activities Only 42% of respondents aged 17 to 21 take part in hobbies as much as they want to.
+26% of girls and young women living in areas of high deprivation say they never take part in sporting activities, compared to 19% of those living in areas of low deprivation.
+One in four (25%) LGBTQ+ girls and young women say they take part in sport as much as they want to, compared with two in five (41%) girls and young women who do not identify as LGBTQ+.
+CHAPTER 8: PARTICIPATION community do not trust bung women told us that they want to take action themselves to make their and world a better place.
 They also told us that their trust in politicians is low.
-They do not trust politicians to listen to them or to take action on issues that matter to them, such as the climate emergency or inequality.
+They politicians to listen to them or to take action on issues that matter to them, such as the ergency or inequality.
+Campaigning A quarter of girls want to increase their participation in campaigning (26%).